sap-tutorials/Tutorials/tutorials/s4sdk-odata-service-cloud-foundry/s4sdk-odata-service-cloud-foundry.md

 ![Cloud Foundry destination](cf-destination.png)

 Please note that the above settings represent the setup for a connection to SAP S/4HANA Cloud via a technical user (communication user).
 Depending on your setup and requirements, you may want to use a different `ProxyType` (`OnPremise` when using the Cloud Connector) or a different means of authentication.
-If you want to learn more about authorizing user access in a productive environment, please find [Secure Your Application on SAP Cloud Platform Cloud Foundry](s4sdk-secure-cloudfoundry).
+If you want to learn more about authorizing user access in a productive environment, please find [Secure Your Application on SAP Business Technology Platform Cloud Foundry](s4sdk-secure-cloudfoundry).

 **Deploy to Cloud Foundry**